Candidiasis in Children

 The symptoms of candidiasis can be like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-How is candidiasis diagnosed?The healthcare provider will ask about your child’s symptoms and health history.
+How is candidiasis diagnosed in a child?The healthcare provider will ask about your child’s symptoms and health history.
 He or she will give your child a physical exam.
 And the healthcare provider may scrape off a skin sample to check in a lab.

 Most cases of candidiasis are mild and respond well to medicine.
 Treatment depends on where the infection is and how severe it is.
 For example: